junxit/us-congress-bills-117/metadata.md

 - 2021-06-28 — Placed on the Union Calendar, Calendar No. 51.
 - 2021-06-28 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-73.
 - 2021-06-28 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-73.
+- 2021-07-12 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.